Do you offer traineeships?

 For graduate-level and more experienced individuals pursuing a career in the games industry, we offer a limited number of paid trainee placements across our expert teams every year.
 Our traineeships are open to applicants worldwide and can provide invaluable experience toward a career within the industry.
 Many of our past trainees have, in fact, continued their careers at Creative Assembly into more senior roles.

-Historically applications for traineeships open annually in May.
+Our applications for traineeships open annually in Spring.
 Keep an eye on our careers page for further information.

 What is the recruitment process and how long does it take?

 Once you have sent in your CV, portfolio or applied for one of our advertised roles, you will receive an automatic acknowledgement of receipt.